By Eric Johnson

 But those stories are not true.”

-Nobody will ever confuse this book as containing Pulitzer Prize winning material.
+Nobody will ever confuse this book as a contender to win the Pulitzer Prize.
 For example, despite his writing/broadcast career on a local Utah news station while serving as an adjunct journalism professor at the church-owned Brigham Young University, Packer would have benefitted from having a good editor on his 380-page work.
 Indeed, there are dozens of grammatical and spelling mistakes littered throughout the book that should have been discovered by even an average editor.

 Yet this drawback does not take away the power of Packer’s writing, and I highly recommend it.
-Due to the limitations of an online book review, I cannot cover every single detail provided by Packer.
+Due to the limitations of an online book review, I cannot cover every single detail.
 Still, I will liberally cite the author throughout while exploring an amazing tale of deceit spun by a man who was looked upon as having authority in the LDS Church.

 A pitcher for the St. Louis Cardinals?